Hybrid quantum-classical chaotic NEMS: Spin-1/2 system attached to the cantilever

 Quantum coherence is the resource for performing vast number of quantum information protocols.
 In many-body system the quantum coherence is the essence of entanglement and plays an important role in understanding some physical phenomena of quantum information and quantum optics.
-Relative entropy and l1-norm measure is also a monotone of coherence \cite{RevModPhys.89.041003}.
+Relative entropy and l1-norm measures are also a monotone of coherence \cite{RevModPhys.89.041003}.
 By incoherent operations one can generate coherence that quantifies maximal entanglement \cite{PhysRevLett.115.020403}.
-Here we explore the problem of generation of coherence for the NV spin coupled to the nanocantilever in a regular or a chaotic regime.
-In particular, we prepare the NV center initially in a mixed state:
+The loss of coherence in a quantum system may happen due to two different reasons: In one case when the system is in contact with the environment or a thermal bath, the coupling to the environment may cause decoherence, which is a stochastic phenomenon.
+In the other case, the coupling of a quantum system with a classical chaotic system, may lead to a loss of coherence.
+We focus on the second case where dynamical chaos due to the non-linearity in the classical system \cite{zou2012phase} may result a loss of coherence.
+Here we explore the problem of generation of coherence for the NV spin coupled to a nanocantilever in a regular or a chaotic regime.